edinburghsocietea/edinburghsocietea.github.io/index.md

 We enjoy high quality teas and infusions from around the world, provided locally by Edinburgh tea shops as well as gathered by our members on their travels.
 We try to impart knowledge about their origins and how they were produced as much as possible.
 If you choose to join our ranks, you'll have access to our extensive 'library' of teas free of charge.

-You can find us every Wednesday from 5.30pm to 7pm in the University Chaplaincy Room 1.
+You can find us every Thursday from 5.30pm to 7pm in the University Chaplaincy Room 1.

 ### Don't like tea?